near/node-docs/docs/validator/compile-and-run-a-node.md

 ---
 id: compile-and-run-a-node
-title: Run a Validator Node (without nearup)
+title: Run a Validator Node
-sidebar_label: Run a Node (without nearup)
+sidebar_label: Run a Node
-sidebar_position: 2
+sidebar_position: 3
 description: Compile and Run a NEAR Node without Container in localnet, testnet, and mainnet
 ---

+*If this is the first time for you to setup a validator node, head to our [Validator Bootcamp 🚀](/validator/validator-bootcamp).*

 The following instructions are applicable across localnet, testnet, and mainnet.
 Note: We do not use nearup on mainnet.